Tire Inspections & Installation Available at Cole Nissan Kia

 Pocatello, ID area Nissan and Kia drivers looking to help maintain their car's performance and safety can visit Cole Nissan Kia for professional tire service.
 As the only component of your vehicle that comes in direct contact with the road, your car's tires are vital to overall safety and performance.
 With regular tire service from Cole Nissan Kia, you and your vehicle can enjoy optimized grip in any driving situation.

-With Express Service at Cole Nissan Kia, local motorists from nearby Blackfoot, ID and beyond can visit for tire rotations, where no appointment is every needed!
+With Service at Cole Nissan Kia, local motorists from nearby Blackfoot, ID and beyond can visit for tire rotations, where no appointment is every needed!
 Our in-house service department offers comprehensive tire maintenance as well as new tire installation, so don't hesitate to trust your Nissan or Kia to our factory-trained and ASE Certified technicians!

 Every tire service visit at our Pocatello, ID dealership starts with a thorough tire inspection, where our skilled technicians can determine any course of action needed to help ensure your tires perform their best.
 From tire rotating and inflating to wheel alignment and balancing, our service team does it all -- at driver-friendly prices!